-Summer is worth celebrating.
-A strong campfire is a worthy welcome, and when it’s topped with cast iron, a pile of fresh mussels, a can of beer (with an ice-cold sip for the chef), and our Apple Habanero sauce, all the ingredients for a delicious, sophisticated party are at the ready.
+A strong campfire is always welcoming, and when it’s topped with cast iron, a pile of fresh mussels, a can of beer (with a sip for the chef), plus our Apple Habanero BBQ sauce, all the ingredients for a delicious, sophisticated meal are at the ready.
 This recipe is an introduction to live-fire cooking, or cooking directly over a campfire, and it’s also an invitation to dine alfresco, ice-cold beer in hand.

 David Olson is a nationally-recognized American Culinary Federation (ACF) Chef, television personality and social network influencer, award-winning recipe developer, livefire grill master, international adventurer-extraordinaire, and the creator behind, "LiveFire Republic."
 David has an attentive audience of more than two million households weekly via traditional media and event appearances, brand ambassadorship, his blog and various social media channels.
 He is featured annually in numerous live television segments and radio interviews, while his recipes and creative content continue to be shared across the web and in print publications from sea to shining seaVISIT LIFEFIREREPUBLIC.COM